gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/AIP.md

 ## AzureInformationProtection cmdlets

 ### Add-AIPScannerRepository
-Supported only for customers in the private preview program for the Azure Information Protection scanner.
+Adds a data repository to be scanned by the Azure Information Protection scanner.

 ### [Clear-AIPAuthentication](./Clear-AIPAuthentication.md )
-Clears the authentication token and RMS templates for the current user.
+Clears the user settings and RMS templates for the current user.

 ### [Clear-RMSAuthentication](./Clear-RMSAuthentication.md)
 Clears credentials for a user who is authenticated to the Azure RMS service.

 ### [Get-AIPFileStatus](./Get-AIPFileStatus.md)
 Gets the Azure Information Protection label and protection information for a specified file or files.

 ### Get-AIPScannerConfiguration
-Supported only for customers in the private preview program for the Azure Information Protection scanner.
+Gets the configuration settings for the Azure Information Protection scanner.

 ### Get-AIPScannerRepository
-Supported only for customers in the private preview program for the Azure Information Protection scanner.
+Gets a list of data repositories that the Azure Information Protection scanner is configured to scan.

 ### [Get-RMSFileStatus](./Get-RMSFileStatus.md)